truongpnx/GraduateThesis/README.md

 # GraduateThesis

-We are students from University of Information Technology - a member school of Vietnam National University
+We are students from University of Information Technology -  a member of Vietnam National University, Ho Chi Minh City

 This is our Graduate Thesis